Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Dave Quak

-There was so much feedback from my last chat.
+There was so much feedback from our last chat.
 What did you get?
-What did you get for feedback?

 00:24:27:11 - 00:24:44:17